Robab-Abdolkhani/Health-AI-Projects/mimic-xai-icu-mortality/README.md

-## ICU Mortality Prediction with Explainable AI Using a PhysioNet-Derived Critical Care Dataset
+# ICU Mortality Prediction with Explainable AI
 ## Overview
 This project develops and interprets a machine learning model for predicting in-hospital mortality in intensive care unit (ICU) patients using a PhysioNet-derived critical care dataset.
 The project was designed not only to build a predictive model, but also to demonstrate how explainability and clinically meaningful evaluation can support safer and more trustworthy use of AI in healthcare.

 Rather than focusing only on model accuracy, this project examines how ICU mortality prediction should be evaluated in a high-stakes clinical context, where missed high-risk patients may have serious consequences.

-Clinical Problem Statement
+## Clinical Problem Statement
 Early identification of ICU patients at increased risk of in-hospital mortality can support timely escalation of care, closer monitoring, and more informed clinical prioritisation.
 In real-world settings, such models could function as clinical decision-support tools for risk stratification rather than autonomous decision-makers.

 This project therefore asks:

 Can a machine learning model identify patients at higher mortality risk using structured ICU variables, and can its predictions be explained in a way that supports clinical trust?

+This project aimed to:
+1. Build a baseline ICU mortality prediction model
+2. Evaluate the model using clinically relevant metrics beyond accuracy
+3. Apply explainable AI methods to identify which features drive predictions
+4. Frame results in terms of clinical utility, limitations, and governance considerations

-Dataset
+## Dataset
 This project uses a PhysioNet-derived ICU dataset containing outcome labels and clinically relevant severity indicators.
 The selected dataset structure reflects real-world critical care modelling tasks and is aligned with the broader MIMIC/PhysioNet ecosystem commonly used in Health AI research.
-Why this dataset matters
-Using a PhysioNet-derived ICU dataset signals greater domain relevance than generic benchmark datasets because: it represents a real critical care setting it includes clinically meaningful variables and outcome labels it reflects the kinds of data challenges seen in healthcare AI, including missingness, heterogeneity, and the need for careful interpretation
+Using a PhysioNet-derived ICU dataset signals greater domain relevance than generic benchmark datasets because:
+- It represents a real critical care setting
+- It includes clinically meaningful variables and outcome labels
+- It reflects the kinds of data challenges seen in healthcare AI, including missingness, heterogeneity, and the need for careful interpretation

-Important limitations
+## Important limitations
-This is a secondary, processed dataset rather than a full raw MIMIC workflow It may not fully represent current ICU populations or local care pathways Model performance may not generalise to other hospitals or health systems without external validation Project Objectives
+- This is a secondary, processed dataset rather than a full raw MIMIC workflow
+- It may not fully represent current ICU populations or local care pathways
+- Model performance may not generalise to other hospitals or health systems without external validation Project Objectives

-This project aimed to:
-build a baseline ICU mortality prediction model evaluate the model using clinically relevant metrics beyond accuracy apply explainable AI methods to identify which features drive predictions frame results in terms of clinical utility, limitations, and governance considerations Methods
+## Methods
-Data preparation
+### Data preparation
-Loaded structured ICU outcome data from a PhysioNet-derived source Defined In-hospital_death as the target variable Separated predictors and outcome
+- Loaded structured ICU outcome data from a PhysioNet-derived source
+- Defined In-hospital_death as the target variable
+- Separated predictors and outcome
-Split the data into training and test sets
+- Split the data into training and test sets
-Applied imputation to handle missing values
+- Applied imputation to handle missing values
-Modelling
+### Modelling
 The project used:
-Logistic Regression as an interpretable baseline Random Forest as a more flexible non-linear model Evaluation
+- Logistic Regression as an interpretable baseline
+- Random Forest as a more flexible non-linear model
+### Evaluation
 In healthcare, accuracy alone can be misleading, especially when class imbalance is present.
 For this reason, the project focused on:
 Recall / Sensitivity
 Precision